rinZee/tictactoe/readme.txt

  Soultion
  - Upon my research the solution for this problem was canvas element which is an html element used to draw 2D graphics via scripting

+ Problems broken down into small size
+ Today i mostly looked a little bit into the html canvas.
+I added the canvas element and made the border.
+Some problems I'm facing
+ - adding 2 inner lines vertically and horizontally in the canvas for the TicTacToe game
+ - every section of the TicTacToe box should have state that can be toggled on/off
+ - add some eventlisteners to the individual boxes which when clicked should toggle the state on/off